GoPro action camera mounted on a chest harness

 GoPro vs alternatives, the honest take

 GoPro is the standard but not the only good choice.
 Pay the premium for HyperSmooth, the broadest accessory ecosystem, and resale value.
-See our best GoPro alternative guide for DJI Osmo Action and Insta360 picks that compete on image quality, and our best budget action camera guide for AKASO options under $100 where GoPro does not compete.
+See our best GoPro alternative guide for DJI Osmo Action and Insta360 picks that compete on image quality.
 The honest line: at $229 or above, GoPro wins; below $200, alternatives are the better dollar.

 Frequently asked questions